We will collect and process the following personal data from you:

 You can manage your preferences in relation to cookies or change your device privacy settings to refuse the use of some or all cookies.
 However if you block all cookies (including necessary cookies) you may not be able to use parts of our service.

 We analyse your use of E-Bikes, sometimes in conjunction with Cookies to understand your preferences, predict what might be of interest to you, and classify you, alongside other E-Bikes users, into groups such as age range, gender, frequency, duration, location, and non-fulfilment of ride.
-We use this in conjunction with participant partners from the 'first 20 minutes fee' scheme, to deliver you details of further discounts and concessions according to the groupings or characteristics they tell us they want to target against.
+We use this in conjunction with participant partners from the 'first 10 minutes fee' scheme, to deliver you details of further discounts and concessions according to the groupings or characteristics that tell us they want to target against.
 We don't share your name, phone or email with these partners, so unless you have otherwise specifically agreed to this, you won't hear from them directly - we just provide you with a redemption code in real time via the App or in an email or SMS from us, and you choose whether or not to redeem it.
 Before activating any code, please carefully read the details as it may involve further use of your information for redemption purposes.
 We may also use the above customer insight to decide to send you details of other HumanForest products and services by email, SMS or phone call.
 Please refer to the App and Your Rights of this Privacy and Cookies Policy if you wish to change your direct marketing contact preferences.

 We may give your information to selected third parties.